Aerospace Testing Lab

 Environmental Testing

-Environmental testing assesses how aerospace systems perform under various environmental conditions.
-Thermal vacuum chambers simulate the vacuum of space and extreme temperatures.
-Altitude chambers replicate high-altitude conditions to test components such as engines and fuel systems.
-Humidity chambers check how systems perform in humid environments.
+This is where things get interesting.
+Thermal vacuum chambers simulate the vacuum of space along with extreme temperatures.
+Altitude chambers recreate high-altitude conditions to test engines and fuel systems.
+Humidity chambers check whether systems can handle moisture without falling apart.

 Avionics Testing